 It’s devastating to think of elderly residents of a nursing home becoming the victims of abuse or neglect.
 Unfortunately, it’s a reality many people have to face every year.
 According to the Nursing Home Abuse Center, nearly one out of three nursing homes in the U.S. have been cited for abuse.

-Contact us at (704) 850-6832 to schedule a free consultation with one of our Charlotte nursing home negligence lawyers.
+Contact us at (704) 333-1000 to schedule a free consultation with our Charlotte nursing home negligence law firm.
 We will advise you on the best way to take legal action to help ensure the future well-being of your beloved family member.

 Why Hiring an Attorney for Your Nursing Home Negligence Claim Can Help